ObsidianWitch/eduostep/hw37-file-disks/answers.md

 Q2.
 Do the same requests above, but change the seek rate to different values: `-S 2`, `-S 4`, `-S 8`, `-S 10`, `-S 40`, `-S 0.1`.
 How do the times change?

-Higher seek rates allow to avoid missing some sectors (different tracks, non-aligned, non-adjacent) during seeks and thus reduce rotation time on top of reducing seek time.
+Higher seek rates allow to avoid missing some sectors during seeks and thus reduce rotation time on top of reducing seek time.

 Q3.
 Do the same requests above, but change the rotation rate: `-R 0.1`, `-R 0.5`, `-R 0.01`.
 How do the times change?